The causes of infertility are many and varied and can involve the male or female partner or a combination of both.

 It includes a pelvic scan (uterus and ovaries and pelvis), Antral Follicle Count (AFC) test of ovarian reserve /“egg count”, SIS and testing for Fallopian tube patency (if the Fallopian tubes are open or not to deliver the eggs to the sperm to form embryos before carrying them to the uterine cavity).

 When to seek help?

-If you have been trying to conceive for more than 12 months (or 6 months if you are over 35 years of age) without success, we recommend you book an appointment with a fertility specialist who can conduct some simple fertility tests.
+If you've been trying to conceive for more than 12 months (or 6 months if you're over 35 years of age) without success, we recommend you book an appointment with a fertility specialist who can conduct some simple fertility tests.

 Male Fertility Tests

 Assessment of male fertility is primarily achieved through a semen analysis.